Are you looking for one of the best hikes in Chile? Then look no further than Parque Nacional la Campana – it really is a hike like no other!

-With a couple of days to spare around Valparaiso before I headed back to the capital of Santiago, I looked up some things to do in the area.
+With a couple of days to spare around Valparaiso before I headed back to the capital of Santiago, I really wanted to explore the surrounding area.

 With the beaches of Vina del Mar only 30 minutes away and the vineyards of the Casablanca Valley within an hour’s drive, there’s actually plenty to see and do around Valparaiso.
-Then there’s the hiking.
+Then there’s the hiking near Valparaiso.

 From Limache there are a number of buses running to either Olmué where you can catch another bus to Parque Nacional la Campana, or, if you’re lucky, there are direct buses to the park entrance but these are less regular.

-The first hike was a loop which took you through the forests to one of the viewpoints, and here you could see the rise of the mountains on either side.
+The first hike was a loop which takes you through the forests to one of the best viewpoints.
+From here you could see the surrounding mountains on either side.

 One of the girls on the front desk told me to keep an eye out for birds, and whilst walking along that loop I came across a couple of eagles up in the trees.
 It always pays to keep your eyes open here!

 The rest of the afternoon was spent walking to the mirador, the main viewpoint for short day trippers in the national park.
-Most of the hiking here is under shade, but walking to the mirador you’re skirting alongside the mountain in direct sunlight and it can get rather hot and sweaty, so make sure you bring sunblock and a hat!
+Most of the hiking here is under shade, but walking to the mirador you’re skirting alongside the mountain in direct sunlight and it can get rather hot and sweaty.
+What I’m saying is make sure you bring sunblock and a hat!

 However, once you final make it to the viewpoint it’s all worth it.
-Here you’re afforded astounding views of Cerro la Campana and the valley floor, and it really is worth visiting Parque Nacional la Campana for this view alone.
+Here you’re afforded astounding views of Cerro la Campana and the valley floor.
+It really is worth visiting Parque Nacional la Campana for this view alone.

 From the mirador, getting back to the front entrance of the park is super easy, and unless you’re climbing to the top of Cerro la Campana you don’t need to be an experienced hiker to be in the park.